Visit & Vote! 7th Annual Gingerbread Invitational: Environments Examined

-- Interested individuals/teams must submit their application, including a design sketch, by Friday, October 15, 2021.
+- Interested individuals/teams must submit their application, including a design sketch, by Wednesday, October 20, 2021.
 It’s important to follow all of the size and materials specifications outlined in the “Rules and Application” document.
+Selected artists will be notified on Friday, October 22.

 - Up to 12 submissions will be selected to be featured in the Gingerbread Invitational.
 Each artist/team will then have approximately 1 month to create their design and drop it off at The Rockwell Museum on the designated date.